 - Flash cookies identify your unique browser settings and are a more sophisticated version of regular cookies.
 Even if you clear regular cookies, flash cookies will be able to restore the deleted information.

 - Browser fingerprinting is a way to identify users by custom browser settings or other features such as screen settings, name and version of a web browser, installed plugins, and extensions.
-The combination of these features creates quite a unique portrait of the user to help websites identify them.
+The combination of these features creates a unique portrait of the user to help websites identify them.

-How to stop browser tracking in Safari
+How to prevent cross-site tracking in Safari